 Center for Social Justice Research, Teaching & Service

-The Advocacy and Research team focuses on transforming the landscape of housing in DC through political and grassroots channels.
-Members of our team conduct research projects on a variety of topics relating to housing, such as mental illness, race, LGBTQ identity, gentrification, rent control, and food security.
-Additionally, we partner with DC-based housing justice organizations (such as the Unhoused Collective, Brookland Manor Coalition, and Washington Legal Clinic) to advocate for changes in policies to minimize homelessness and insecurity.
+Members of our team conduct research projects on a variety of topics related to housing, such as mental illness, race, LGBTQ identity, gentrification, rent control, and food security.
+Additionally, we partner with DC-based housing justice organizations to advocate for changes in policies to minimize homelessness and food insecurity.
 Finally, we work to educate the Georgetown community about how to be in solidarity with our unhoused neighbors.

 Federal Work Study and volunteer positions are available to Georgetown students to support different client-focused programs and projects, 4-8 hours a week.
 Students are trained and participate in reflection sessions.
 Complete a sign-up form below.